MiFis or MiFi dongles are compact, wireless devices that enable multiple users to share a single mobile broadband connection while they are on the go.

 What is MiFi mobile broadband?
 How does a MiFi work?

-A MiFi taps into 3G or 4G mobile phone networks and uses this connection to create a mini wireless broadband cloud.
-This can then be shared between mobile internt-enabled devices within range of the signal - mobile phones, laptops, netbooks and even games consoles.
+A MiFi taps into 3G or 4G mobile phone networks and uses this connection to create a mini wireless broadband cloud or hotspot.
+This can then be shared between mobile internet-enabled devices — such as smartphones, laptops, tablets and even games consoles — that are within range of its signal.

 How fast is MiFi mobile broadband?